phkoester/gaia/README.md

 Supported project types are Bash, Python, C++, and Rust.

-I decided to make this repository public on GitHub, since all `phkoester` repositories depend on Gaia.
-This is where the name comes from: Gaia is supposed to be the building ground of everything.
+All other `phkoester` projects depend on Gaia.
+Gaia is supposed to be the building ground of everything.

 Recommended readings: